vega/vega/docs/docs/legends.md

 - `value` - the data value
 - `size` - the symbol size (for symbol legends only)

 The following example shows how to set custom fonts and a border on a legend for a fill color encoding.
-The `labels` encoding block also make legend labels reponsive to input events, and changes the text color on mouse hover.
+The `labels` encoding block also make legend labels responsive to input events, and changes the text color on mouse hover.

 {: .suppress-error}
 ```json